Courses in French

 French 228: Intermediate Language and Culture

 In this writing-intensive course, students practice the types of writing tasks typical of courses in the major (composition, compte rendu, explication de texte), explore both traditional and evolving notions of culture in France and the francophone world, review grammar, and build vocabulary related to the cultural topics studied.
 Prerequisite: French 204 or French 227.
+There are three (3) sections currently scheduled for Spring 2017.

 French 271: Introduction to Literary Analysis